sahlet-official/userlog/README.md

-# Button log
+# Buttonlog
-Mobile App for log device buttons events.
+Mobile App for logging device button events.

 The App logs the name of physical button and the time when it was pressed.<br>
 You can view your button events log and filter records.